timeplus-io/docs/docs/getting-started.md

 ## Query Data

-SQL is the most common tool for data analyts.
+SQL is the most common tool for data analysts.
 Timeplus supports powerful yet easy-to-use [query syntax](query-syntax) and [functions](functions).
 You can also follow the samples in [Demo Scenario](usecases) to query data.

 ## Visualize Data